defiant00/minet/Documentation/Quick Start for JS Coders.md

 ```
 var r: //hello/i
 ```
-In Minet a number of JavaScript keywords have been shortened.
+In Minet a number of JavaScript keywords can be (optionally) shortened.
+You can use either the original JavaScript keywords or the shortened Minet keywords interchangeably.
 - **function** is **fn**
 - **return** is **ret**
 - **delete** is **del**